DEI Resources Page

 5. Someone will be on-call to respond to any incidents that occur after regular business hours.
 We will provide a phone number to call, and the person on-call will make sure you are safe and help determine appropriate next steps to ensure the incident is resolved.

-As a starting point, here are some definitions of relevant terms and ideas.
+Here are some definitions of relevant terms and ideas.
 Below them you will find more resources to keep learning.
-Definitions are adapted from the National Association of Counties.
+Definitions are adapted from the National Association of Counties .

 Diversity.
 The presence of different and multiple characteristics that make up individual and collective identities, including race, gender, age, religion, sexual orientation, ethnicity, national origin, socioeconomic status, language, and physical ability.